En karusell: Reception

 The basic aim of the "People Need Love" single was not to promote the quartet but to promote the "Björn & Benny" duo, which was the singing and songwriting partnership of the two men.
 All four individuals had other commitments and therefore were not considering forming a permanent group.
 An example of this is the crediting; the single in most of the territories is credited to "Björn & Benny, Agnetha & Anni-Frid".
 The women were simply guesting as backing vocalists on the new "Björn & Benny" single.
 However, the positive audience reaction was unexpected.

 The single made the Top 20 of the combined Swedish singles and albums chart, and "People Need Love" reached No. 3 on the Swedish radio chart show Tio i Topp (The Top Ten).
 It was the foursome's first charting record in the United States where it peaked at No. 114 on the Cashbox singles chart and No. 117 on Record World singles chart - impressive for unknown Swedish artists in America at the time.
 The Playboy Records U.S. release was credited to "Bjorn & Benny (with Svenska Flicka)" and according to ABBA's manager Stig Anderson, the single could have been a much bigger American hit if not for the limited distribution resources of the label that was unable to meet the demand from retailers and radio programmers.

 At the time of the single's release, the Ring Ring album had not been planned since there was no intention to form a permanent group.

 Chart positions

+Cover versions

+The song was covered by Anita Lindblom in 1972, during the same time of Björn & Benny’s version was released.
+Lindblom’s version charted in 11th place.

+A Danish version by Grethe Ingmann peaked at number 9 in the Danish Dansktoppen chart.